liapsps/langchain-rag-project/README.md

 ```
 /
 ├── app.py                               # Main script containing all the RAG logic
 ├── requirements.txt                     # All project dependencies
 ├── attention_is_all_you_need.pdf        # The knowledge base for our system
+├── .env                                 # API keys configuration (not in git)
+├── .gitignore                           # Git ignore rules
+├── venv/                                # Virtual environment directory
 |
 ├── gabarito_notebooklm.md               # The "golden set" (benchmark) of 10 Q&A pairs
 ├── comparacao_RAG_vs_NotebookLM.md      # Side-by-side analysis of RAG vs. baseline
-└── SPRINT_REVIEW.md            # Research notes (Vector DBs, FAISS, Latency)
+└── sprint1_review.md                    # Research notes (Vector DBs, FAISS, Latency)
 ```